FesterCluck/ufsc-lock/README.md

-# ufsc-lock
-Unlocking the ♐LOCK
+# Unlocking the ♐LOCK

+In order to run:

+    scala unlock.scala